 We invite you to join former Twins Pitcher, Joe Nathan and former team president, Jerry Bell on Saturday, August 3 for a special breakfast celebrating their inductions into the Twins Hall of Fame.
-The breakfast will include a program and autographs featuring Twins Hall of Famers Michael Cuddyer, Johan Santana, Brad Radke, and more.
+The breakfast will include a program and autographs featuring Twins Hall of Famers Michael Cuddyer, John Gordon, Torii Hunter, Tom Kelly, Brad Radke, Johan Santana, and Jim Rantz.

 *Twins Hall of Famers subject to change.
 Select member of the Twins Hall of Fame will be present for autographs.